 - Plan for the next get-together.
 Determine a date in the coming weeks for another family event, providing the older loved one as well as the rest of the family with something pleasing to anticipate.
 For instance, schedule an informal New Year’s resolution check-in gathering for the last week in January, where each person can report on his or her progress towards resolutions that were made, and each bringing a dish to share a potluck meal.

 - Set up a chain letter.
 Split the family up into teams of five, and specify a number to each person who would like to participate, i.e., #1 – 5.
 The person with #1 begins by writing a short letter in the first week of January, mailing it to the #2 person, who reads and then adds to that letter and then sends to the #3 person – and so on.
 The final person in the chain adds to the letter and sends back to the first person to read, and then a new chain can be initiated.
 Receiving ongoing mail with news about family members is a great pick-me-up for seniors.

 - Partner with Montebello Home Care.
 Montebello’s trained and experienced care companions are the best solution to senior loneliness!
-Our caregivers are adept in encouraging seniors to stay socially and physically active through a wide array of interesting activities, according to each person’s interests:
+Our caregivers provide companion care in Beaumont, TX and the surrounding areas and are adept in encouraging seniors to stay socially and physically active through a wide array of interesting activities, according to each person’s interests:

 - Reminiscing and conversations

 - Transportation and accompaniment to fun outings